chipsalliance/chisel/docs/src/explanations/interfaces-and-connections.md

 ### `BiConnect` Algorithm
 `BiConnect.connect`, or `<>`, executes a bidirectional connection element-wise.
 Note that the arguments are left and right (not source and sink) so the intent is for the operation to be commutative.
 The connect operation will recurse down the left `Data` (with the right `Data`).
-An exception will be thrown if a movement through the left cannot be matched in the right (or if the right side has extra fields).
+An exception will be thrown if a movement through the left cannot be matched in the right, or if the right side has extra fields.

 We can now compose two filters into a filter block as follows:
 ```scala mdoc:silent